A few thoughts on being forgiving and being forgiven.

 So, today I had a little talk with God.
 I asked why do you always forgive me?
 I think it’s easy to want to beat ourselves up.
 I’m really good at that.
 It’s my go-to stance.
 Then I’ll work on telling myself all the reasons I don’t deserve anything better.
 And then it came to me.
 That clear voice of God.
 Who says, I love you unconditionally and will always give you better than you think you “deserve”.
 It’s forgiveness.
 And its grace.
 And that’s a concept that alludes me most all the time.

 Now don’t get me wrong.
 I truly believe we experience natural consequences for our decisions.
 I think God allows that, but I also think He protects us from even ourselves at times.
 He gives us better than we deserve.

 I can do that with the people who cut me off while driving.
-I can do that with my obnoxious neighbors who thinks it’s fun to have back yard parties right under my bedroom window at 3 am most every single night.
+I can do that with my obnoxious neighbors who think it’s fun to have backyard parties right under my bedroom window at 3 am almost every single night.
 I’ve even been able to accomplish that with my parents.

-With a few people, I’m not even certain where to begin with this lesson.
+With a few people, I’m not even sure where to begin with this lesson.
 Wanting to give back to them better than they give is going to be beyond difficult.
-I think it’s going to be one of those moment by moment things.
+I think it’s going to be one of those moment-by-moment things.

-Mostly, I’m just so grateful, He never fails in giving me better than I deserve.
+I’m just so grateful, and He never fails to give me better than I deserve.

 9 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 2 Corinthians 12:9